 The presence of these chemical mediators inside the disc can even cause leg pain if the chemicals leak out of the disc and come in contact with the nerve, even with a normal appearing disc!
 On the other hand around 30% of people who have never had back or neck pain have documented annular tears.

-- There are four described Treatment Options.These tears can take 18-24 months to heal.
+- There are four described Annular Treatment Options.These annular tear can take 18-24 months to heal.
 The blood supply is poor and the motion forces are high around the annulus, so do nothing or pursue any “hands on” treatment such as physical therapy, exercise, stretching, or axial decompression all of which I consider conservative (non-operative).

 - A chemical injection has been described to inject into the disc by Drs.
 Klein, Eek and Mooney.